Hoodoo (spirituality): Antebellum era

-In Alabama slave narratives, it was documented that formerly enslaved people used graveyard dirt to escape from slavery on the Underground Railroad.
-Freedom seekers rubbed graveyard dirt on the bottom of their feet or put graveyard dirt in their tracks to prevent slave catchers' dogs from tracking their scent.
+Alabama slave narratives documented that formerly enslaved people used graveyard dirt to escape from slavery on the Underground Railroad.
+Freedom seekers rubbed it on the bottom of their feet or put it in their tracks to prevent slave catchers' dogs from tracking their scent.
 Former slave Ruby Pickens Tartt from Alabama told of a man who could fool the dogs, saying he "done lef' dere and had dem dogs treein' a nekked tree.
 Dey calls hit hoodooin' de dogs".
-An enslaved conjurer could conjure confusion in the slave catchers' dogs, which prevented whites from catching freedom seekers.
+An enslaved conjurer could conjure confusion in the dogs, preventing whites from catching freedom seekers.
 In other narratives, enslaved people made a jack ball to know if an enslaved person would be whipped or not.
 Enslaved people chewed and spat the juices of roots near their enslavers secretly to calm the emotions of enslavers, which prevented whippings.
 Enslaved people relied on conjurers to prevent whippings and being sold further South.
-A story from a former slave, Mary Middleton, a Gullah woman from the South Carolina Sea Islands, tells of an incident where an enslaver was physically weakened from conjure.
-An enslaver beat one of the people he enslaved badly.
-The enslaved person he beat went to a conjurer, and the conjurer made the enslaver weak by sunset.
-Middleton said, "As soon as the sun was down, he was down too, he down yet.
-De witch done dat."
+Mary Middleton, a formerly enslaved Gullah woman from the South Carolina Sea Islands, tells of an incident where a badly beaten enslaved person went to a conjurer, and the conjurer made the enslaver weak by sunset: "As soon as the sun was down, he was down too, he down yet.
+De witch done dat".

-Bishop Jamison, born enslaved in Georgia in 1848, wrote an autobiographical account of his life.
-On a plantation in Georgia, there was an enslaved Hoodoo man named Uncle Charles Hall who prescribed herbs and charms for enslaved people to protect themselves from white people.
+In his autobiography, Bishop Jamison, born enslaved in Georgia in 1848, describes an enslaved Hoodoo man on a Georgia plantation named Uncle Charles Hall, who prescribed herbs and charms for enslaved people to protect themselves from white people.
 Hall instructed the enslaved people to anoint roots three times daily and chew and spit roots toward their enslavers for protection.

-Another slave story talks about an enslaved woman named Old Julie, who was a conjurer known among the enslaved people on the plantation for conjuring death.
-Old Julie conjured so much death that her enslaver sold her away to stop her from killing people on the plantation with conjure.
-Her enslaver put her on a steamboat to take her to her new enslaver in the Deep South.
-According to the stories of freedmen after the Civil War, Old Julie used her conjure powers to turn the steamboat back to where it was docked, forcing her enslaver who tried to sell her to keep her.
+Another slave story talks about Old Julie, an enslaved conjurer known among the enslaved people on the plantation for conjuring death.
+Old Julie conjured so much death on the plantation that her enslaver sold her, sending her by steamboat to a new enslaver in the Deep South.
+According to post-civil war freedmen, Old Julie used her conjure powers to turn the steamboat back to where it was docked, forcing her enslaver to keep her.